BozhidarKabzamalov/BozhidarKabzamalov/README.md

 # Education

-## Master's Degree in Software Technology with Specialization in Software Architectures and Tools, University of Plovdiv "Paisii Hilendarski"
+Master's Degree in Software Technology with Specialization in Software Architectures and Tools, University of Plovdiv "Paisii Hilendarski"
+_Oct, 2024 - Oct, 2025_

-## Bachelor's degree in Informatics, University of Plovdiv "Paisii Hilendarski"
+Bachelor's degree in Informatics, University of Plovdiv "Paisii Hilendarski" _Sep, 2014 - Oct, 2018_

 # How to reach me